 What made you decide to build a bamboo bike?

 I've been wanting to build my own bike for quite a long time.
 A friend of mine has built some beautiful steel bikes which inspired me but for me it's always been bamboo.
-Originally my intention was to build a single speed (fixie) but when I changed job I started commuting on my bike on a daily basis and the plan grew to build a road bike with disk brakes
+Originally my intention was to build a single speed (fixie) but when I changed job I started commuting on my bike on a daily basis and the plan grew to build a road bike with disc brakes

 Did you enjoy building the bicycle from scratch and would you recommend the experience?